 Doug Gorkoff is a full time cellist and is very active throughout the lower mainland as a performer, educator and session musician.
 He regularly plays in the cello section for the Kamloops Symphony Orchestra, principal cello for the Plastic Acid Orchestra, as well as cellist for the “exotic symphonic rock” powerhouse, The Living.
 Doug’s extremely diverse musical interests and creative flexibility have allowed him to contribute and collaborate on recordings of many different genres including with Tambura Rasa, 54-40, Michael Moriarty, Strapping Young Lad, Marianas Trench, and many more.
 He has been fortunate enough to perform along side many live acts, most notably Sting, The Trans-Siberian Orchestra, Johnny Mathis, Randy Quaid and Dan Mangan.
 In addition to maintaining a thriving private teaching studio, Doug is also in demand as a clinician, adjudicator and sectional coach.

-Consistently delivering performances with “conviction and imaginative sensitivity” (Vancouver Classical Music), the Black Dog String Quartet performs regularly at various public and private events, including classical chamber concerts, weddings, and corporate functions, as well as on film and television scores.
-They’ve been a featured ensemble at the Quartetti Festival of String Quartets, Sonic Boom Festival of New Music and at Classical Revolution Vancouver, and all four members play regularly with multiple regional symphony orchestras.
+Consistently delivering performances with “conviction and imaginative sensitivity” (Vancouver Classical Music), the Black Dog String Quartet performs regularly at various public and private events, including classical chamber concerts, weddings, and corporate functions, as well as on film and television scores and other studio recordings.
+They’ve been a featured ensemble at the Quartetti Festival of String Quartets, Sonic Boom Festival of New Music, and Classical Revolution Vancouver, and all four members play regularly with multiple symphony orchestras.

 Their solid classical background, high skill level, and collective open-mindedness set the Black Dog String Quartet apart as one of Vancouver’s most unique and versatile ensembles.